22011942/2D-game/README.md

 # 2D Terrain Generation Showcase

 Hello I would like to say that this is my first project, and the original idea was quite ambitious but that's okay.
-I originally wanted ot make a 2D game similar to Terraria but i had eventually got bogged down with the porject and lost interest, i know I had made many mistakes but at the same tyime it was a huge learning process as i had never done anything like it before.
+I originally wanted to make a 2D game similar to Terraria but i had eventually got bogged down with the porject and lost interest, I know I had made many mistakes but at the same tyime it was a huge learning process as I had never done anything like it before.

 I would say this project has helped me to greatly improve my skills and has reinvigorated me to try again with a new project and set realistic goals.
 It was the first time I had ever maintained a code base that large and utilized many different tools like Cmake and SFML.